Onapsis

 Vulnerability GraphQL query

-The following GraphQL query retrieves vulnerability data from Onapsis, such as the unique identifier, Onapsis Knowledge Base ID, last detected date, first occurrence date, last scan date, assignee information, scope type, parent path, scope, days unresolved, unresolved since date, reason for the vulnerability, acceptance details, due date, state, last transition details, last module output ID, person who transitioned the vulnerability, vulnerability issue information, and associated asset information.
+The following GraphQL query retrieves vulnerability data from Onapsis, such as the unique identifier, Onapsis Knowledge Base ID, last detected date, first occurrence date, last scan date, assignee information, scope type, parent path, scope, days unresolved, unresolved since date, reason for the vulnerability, acceptance details, due date, state, last transition details, last module output ID, last module output data, person who transitioned the vulnerability, vulnerability issue information, and associated asset information.

 query getOccurrences($first: Int, $after: Int) {